 The next several pages include helpful information as you help the church prepare in prayer for the Revival Summit.

 To assist you in praying for spiritual renewal in your life and church, consider this four week prayer preparation schedule.
 Each week will address a different aspect of praying for revival.

 4 Weeks in Advance: General Church Prayer Times

 Focus: Corporate Revival

 Your church, as a whole, should be ready to gather and seek God for an outpouring of His Spirit.
 These general church prayer times should be seasons of honest prayer, brokenness and seeking God to do for us what we cannot do for ourselves.
 The Pastor and staff should lead in these times of worship and prayer as you seek the Lord for revival.
 You may want to post a calendar where people can sign up for a specific time of prayer with you personally for specific needs.

 Here are some helpful suggestions to get the church praying:

-- Personal Needs: Distribute 3”x 5” cards to everyone in the congregation and have them write:“What do you want God to do for you personally during the upcoming Revival Summit?”Have them write their answers on the card and collect them.
+- Personal Needs: Distribute 3”x 5” cards to everyone in the congregation and have them write:“What do I want God to do for me personally during the upcoming Revival Summit?”Have them write their answers on the card and collect them.
 No names should be written on the cards.
 These cards will help you and your people pinpoint exactly what they expect from God.
 They will also inform the pastoral staff how to pray for the various members of the congregation.